dyessman/Fallen-Empires-Wiki/content/Panazia.md

 title: Panazia
 draft: false
 tags:
-  - continents
+  - "#Continents"
 ---
  Panazia is the Home of Humanity.
 It's mountain range separtes the north and south almost definitively.
 It's a land with history decorated by war and fallen empires.